 - Type 2 (adult-onset) diabetes.
 The risk of type 2 diabetes increases with the degree and duration of obesity.
 Type 2 diabetes is associated with central obesity; a person with central obesity has excess fat around his/her waist, so that the body is shaped like an apple.

 - High blood pressure (hypertension).
 Hypertension is common among obese adults.
 A Norwegian study showed that weight gain tended to increase blood pressure in women more significantly than in men.
-The risk of developing high blood pressure is also higher in obese people who are apple shaped (central obesity) than in people who are pear shaped (fat distribution mainly in hips and thighs).

 - High cholesterol (hypercholesterolemia)

 - Heart attack.
 A prospective study found that the risk of developing coronary artery disease increased three to four times in women who had a BMI greater than 29.
 A Finnish study showed that for every 1 kilogram (2.2 pounds) increase in body weight, the risk of death from coronary artery disease increased by 1%.
 In patients who have already had a heart attack, obesity is associated with an increased likelihood of a second heart attack.

 - Cancer.
 Obesity has been linked to cancer of the colon in men and women, cancer of the rectum and prostate in men, and cancer of the gallbladder and uterus in women.
 Obesity may also be associated with breast cancer, particularly in postmenopausal women.
 Fat tissue is important in the production of estrogen, and prolonged exposure to high levels of estrogen increases the risk of breast cancer.

 - Gout and gouty arthritis